-In basic terms, the soybean is crushed and generally subjected to hexane solvent extraction to remove the oil, which yields defatted soy flour with 50 percent protein content.
-The defatted soy flour or soy flakes still contain soluble and insoluble carbohydrates and fibers, hence, these components need to be removed further downstream.
+In simple terms, the soybean is crushed and generally subjected to hexane solvent extraction to remove the oil, which yields defatted soy flour with 50% protein content.
+The defatted soy flour or soy flakes still contain soluble and insoluble carbohydrates and fibres, so these components will need to be removed further downstream.